sipec/multipost/knowledge.md

 # crosspasta.com

-bun vite biome typescript project. no frameworks. deploys as a SPA on cloudflare pages all this site does is that it lets you compose a shortform post send to twitter, bluesky, maybe other sites. very simple, just BIG text field and buttons with the site share urls. progressively enhanced - without js its still a form that opens urls, assuming `text` query param.
+bun vite biome js project. no frameworks. deploys as a SPA on cloudflare pages all this site does is that it lets you compose a shortform post send to twitter, bluesky, maybe other sites. very simple, just BIG text field and buttons with the site share urls. progressively enhanced - without js its still a form that opens urls, assuming `text` query param.